Photo source: www.hamermetalart.com, www.393communications.com

 “Saaaam…..Sam!....Helloooooo, Sam?” – If your

-client is not responding to demands to touch, give, open, or talk, odds are
+client is not responding to task demands or any of your instructions, odds are

 they also will not respond to their name being called.